boiko88/personal_tg_bot/README.md

 It uses an async approach in order to work faster.

-Please create your own bit and use your own bot toke for both Telegram and ORC.
+Please create your own bot and use your own bot token for both Telegram and ORC.

 Installation guide.